 Now you understand a bit about paid advertising and it’s benefits, why should you use it over other methods of advertising?

 Your advert will start being displayed within minutes and you should notice an increase in your traffic.
 Other methods of advertising both online and offline take a long time to kick it which can be very stressful for some businesses.

 Another great reason to use paid advertising is that it that it’s not as expensive as you think.
 Although it’s true that some keywords can cost tens of dollars per click, there are luckily millions upon millions of keywords out there.
 This means you don’t need to focus on the expensive ones.

 Paid advertising might be an excellent advertising solution for many businesses, but you always need to be aware of your ROI.
 If you’re spending $1000 a month to make $10, then it’s probably not worth it and should look at ways you can decrease your cost per conversion.
 The most obvious way to do this is to get rid of underperforming keywords and adverts that cost you money but don’t convert very well.

 There is, however, another way to improve your ROI without lowering your cost per click.
 Currently, 1 in 4 ad clicks are fraudulent.
-This means you could be wasting up to 25% of your AdWords budget on fraudulent clicks.
+This means you could be wasting up to 25% of your Google Ads budget on fraudulent clicks.
 Not only does this increase your cost per conversion, but it also harms your ROI.

-Click below to get started now, no credit card required!
+Click below to get started now!